libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/staking_config.md

 <tr>
 <td>1</td>
-<td>The ability to initialize the staking config and staking rewards resources, as well as the ability to update the staking config and staking rewards should only be available to the Aptos framework account.</td>
+<td>The ability to initialize the staking config and staking rewards resources, as well as the ability to update the staking config and staking rewards should only be available to the Libra2 framework account.</td>
 <td>Medium</td>
 <td>The function initialize and initialize_rewards are used to initialize the StakingConfig and StakingRewardConfig resources.
 Updating the resources, can be done using the update_required_stake, update_recurring_lockup_duration_secs, update_rewards_rate, update_rewards_config, update_voting_power_increase_limit functions, which ensure that the signer is libra2_framework using the assert_libra2_framework function.</td>
 <td>Verified via <a href="#high-level-req-1.1">initialize</a>, <a href="#high-level-req-1.2">initialize_rewards</a>, <a href="#high-level-req-1.3">update_required_stake</a>, <a href="#high-level-req-1.4">update_recurring_lockup_duration_secs</a>, <a href="#high-level-req-1.5">update_rewards_rate</a>, <a href="#high-level-req-1.6">update_rewards_config</a>, and <a href="#high-level-req-1.7">update_voting_power_increase_limit</a>.</td>